Updated On

 • Similar in appearance to St. Augustine grass, centipede grass is a coarse, light-green grass that spreads across your lawn via stems referred to as “runners.”

-• There are several lawn maintenance tasks you must undertake when first attempting to grow a healthy centipede grass lawn.
+• There are several landscaping tasks you should do when first attempting to grow a healthy centipede grass lawn.

 Centipede Grass Basics

-Similar in appearance to St. Augustine grass, centipede grass is a coarse, light-green grass that spreads across your lawn via stems referred to as “runners.”
+Similar in appearance to St. Augustine grass, centipede grass is a coarse, light-green grass that spreads across your lawn via stems called runners.
 The runners sprout new grass blades and roots that anchor the grass to the ground.
-As the centipede grass spreads, the lawn thickens, until you have a nice, green, low-maintenance lawn.
+As the centipede grass spreads, the lawn thickens until you have a green, easy-to-maintain lawn.

 Pros and Cons of Centipede Grass

-Centipede grass is a favorite of lawn owners in the Southeast because it has a high heat tolerance and low maintenance requirements.
+Lawn owners in the Southeast favor centipede grass for its high heat tolerance and low maintenance requirements.

 Here are some interesting facts about centipede grass: